LaurentVeyssier/Emotion_classification_and_face_keypoints_prediction_with_ResNet/README.md

 The objective is to use a ResNet architecture to built two deep learning models from scratch:
 - one model will predict keypoints on images of human faces
 - one model will predict the emotion from the image out of 5 classes {0:'anger', 1:'disgust', 2:'sad', 3:'happiness', 4: 'surprise'}

-Through the combination of both models, the project generates detailed emotion predictions for new unseen images.
+Combining both models, the project generates detailed emotion predictions for new unseen images.

 # Dataset